 This course covers valuation of liabilities at introductory level.
 The student is expected to understand the impact of appropriateness of valuation assumptions used.
 The student must understand the relationship among valuation, pricing and the profitability of life insurance and pre-need operations.
-The student should also be familiar with the existing regulation on reserve valuation in the Insurance Code as well as the pre-need valuation regulations of the Securities and Exchange Commission.
+The student should also be familiar with the existing regulation on reserve valuation in the Insurance Code as well as the pre-need valuation regulations.